 - Salt: use sea salt or kosher salt.

-- Seasonings: use sweet, spicy, or savory spices and herbs.
+- Spices: use sweet, spicy, or savory spices and herbs.
 Add 1-2 teaspoons per 15 ounce can.
-Spice blends are an easy option.
+Be careful with really strong spices, such as cayenne powder, cloves, nutmeg, cardamom, etc. Start with less, then add more to your taste.
+Spice blends are also an easy and delicious option.

 Base Recipe Variations